At-home recycling plants might soon be available thanks to a new device being developed by a group of engineering students.

-The team of undergraduate and master’s students, from a variety of engineering and industrial design backgrounds, will continue to develop the unit through further testing and tuning.
+Precious Plastics Monash, composed of undergraduate and master’s students from a variety of engineering and industrial design backgrounds, will continue to develop the unit through further testing and tuning.

 “We intend to continue improving our current machines.
 Additionally, we will focus on refining the products that are produced from these machines and engage with the community about plastic recycling through outreach programs,” said Nicholas Lim, engagement manager.